kizu/kizu.ru/src/documents/pages/everything/index.en.md

 # Almost everything

-You can find almost every blog post, article and experiment right on this page.
+You can find almost every blog post, article and experiment right on this page:

+[partial:everything]